Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Related work

-\subsection{Related work}
+\section{Related work}

-One can think of applying existing RL algorithms~\citep{gopalan2015thompson,jaksch2010near,osband2013more,osband2014near}, such as UCRL2 or Rmax, to find swi\-tching policies.
+One can think of applying existing RL algorithms~\citep{jaksch2010near,osband2013more,osband2014near,gopalan2015thompson}, such as UCRL2 or Rmax, to find swi\-tching policies.
 However, these problem-agnostic algorithms are unable to exploit the specific structure of our problem.
 More specifically, our algorithm computes the confidence intervals separately over the agents'{} policies and the transition probabilities of the environment, instead of computing a single confidence interval, as problem-agnostic algorithms do.
-As a consequence, our algorithm learns to switch more efficiently across multiple teams of agents, as demonstrated in Section~\ref{sec:experiments}.
+As a consequence, our algorithm learns to switch more efficiently across multiple teams of agents, as shown in Section~\ref{sec:experiments}.

-\looseness-1 There is a rapidly increasing line of work on learning to defer decisions in the machine learning li\-te\-ra\-ture~\citep{bartlett2008classification,cortes2016learning,de2020regression,de2020classification,geifman2019selectivenet,geifman2018bias,liu2019deep,raghu2019algorithmic,raghu2019direct,ramaswamy2018consistent,sontag2020,thulasidasan2019combating, wilder2020learning}.
+There is a rapidly increasing line of work on learning to defer decisions in the machine learning li\-te\-ra\-ture~\citep{bartlett2008classification,cortes2016learning,geifman2018bias,ramaswamy2018consistent,geifman2019selectivenet,liu2019deep,raghu2019algorithmic,raghu2019direct,thulasidasan2019combating,de2020regression,de2020classification,sontag2020,wilder2020learning,shekhar2021active}.
 However, previous work has typically focused on supervised learning.
 More specifically, it has developed classifiers that learn to defer by considering the defer action as an addi\-tio\-nal label value, by training an independent classifier to decide about deferred decisions, or by reducing the problem to a combinatorial optimization problem.
-Moreover, except for a few recent notable exceptions~\citep{de2020regression, de2020classification, raghu2019algorithmic, sontag2020, wilder2020learning}, they do not consider there is a human decision maker who takes a decision whenever the classifiers defer it.
-In contrast, we focus on reinforcement learning, and develop algorithms that learn to switch control between machine and human agents.
+Moreover, except for a few recent notable exceptions~\citep{raghu2019algorithmic, de2020regression, de2020classification,sontag2020, wilder2020learning}, they do not consider there is a human decision maker who takes a decision whenever the classifiers defer it.
+In contrast, we focus on reinforcement learning, and develop algorithms that learn to switch control between multiple agents, including human agents.
+Recently, \citet{jacq2022lazy} introduced a new framework called lazy-MDPs to decide when to act optimally for reinforcement learning agents.
+They propose to augment existing MDPs with a new default action and encourage agents to defer decision-making to default policy in non-critical states.
+Though their lazy-MDP is similar to our augmented 2-layer MDP framework, our approach is designed to switch optimally between possibly multiple agents, each having its own policy.